 -8.591011, 115.279888

-Day 5: Have a More Secluded Beach Day at a Black Sand Beach
+Day 5: Secluded Beach Day at a Black Sand Beach

-Komune is right along the beach and has it’s own pool and lounge chairs.
-As long as you spend about $25 on food and drinks you have access to the pool, showers, restrooms, and your own lounge chair to lie on.
-My husband I ended our honeymoon doing this and it was pure relaxation.
+Komune is right along the beach and has its own pool and lounge chairs.
+As long as you spend about $25 on food and drinks, you have access to the pool, showers, restrooms, and your own lounge chair to lie on.
+My husband and I ended our honeymoon doing this, and it was pure relaxation.
+For a more luxurious experience, consider staying in accommodations with a private pool, offering exclusive access and scenic views.

-Make sure to bring your own towels or you can rent them out for 3.50 each.
+Make sure to bring your own towels, or you can rent them.

 Bonus Itinerary

-If you have an extra day head over to Mara River Safari Lodge which you can read about here!
+If you have an extra day, head over to Mara River Safari Lodge which is a great place to visit.

 I saw your tweets and thought I will check your website.
 Have to say it looks very good!